CoDIS-Lab/MAP-Mapper/README.md

 <h2> About </h2>
 <p>Marine Plastic Mapper (MAP-Mapper) is a tool for assessing marine macro-plastic density to identify plastic hotspots, It is designed as a complete pipeline for downloading, processing and plotting suspected plastic detections and is underpinned by the MARIDA dataset.
 </p>
-<p>&emsp;MAP-Mapper comprises of multiple components built into one pipeline and can be run via a command line interface.
+<p>-&emsp;MAP-Mapper comprises of multiple components built into one pipeline and can be run via a command line interface.
 These components consist of:</p>
-<p>&emsp;Data downloading – The Open Access Corpernicus Hub is queried for relevant Sentinel-2 data which is then downloaded to the local machine.</p>
+<p>-&emsp;Data downloading - The Open Access Corpernicus Hub is queried for relevant Sentinel-2 data which is then downloaded to the local machine.</p>
-<p>&emsp;Pre-processing - Sentinel -2 SAFE files are processed with ACOLITE to perform atmospheric correction.
+<p>-&emsp;Pre-processing - Sentinel -2 SAFE files are processed with ACOLITE to perform atmospheric correction.
 ACOLITE outputs are  then prepared for parsing to a semantic segmentation algorithm.</p>
-<p>&emsp;Prediction - Predictions are generated from the tiff files</p>
+<p>-&emsp;Prediction - Predictions are generated from the tiff files</p>
-<p>&emsp;Masking – Clouds and cloud shadows are masked using F-mask.
+<p>-&emsp;Masking – Clouds and cloud shadows are masked using F-mask.
 Land is also masked.</p>
-<p>&emsp;Data visualisation - The pixel coordinates of plastic pixels were extracted and converted to coordinate reference system points, consisting of a longitude and latitude.
+<p>-&emsp;Data visualisation - The pixel coordinates of plastic pixels were extracted and converted to coordinate reference system points, consisting of a longitude and latitude.
 These are plotted on a map and a hexagonal heat map is generated using Plotly.
 Detected plastic pixels are saved to a CSV file.</p>

+<p> Please note, this install guide is for linux.
+This program can be made to run on Windows but it is likely that some small code changes will be needed to get it working.</p>
 <h2> Setting up </h2>

 1. Download acolite source code from  https://github.com/acolite/acolite and place acolite-main in the root directory <br><br>